Exele TopView assists Flakeboard in Energy Savings

 Flakeboard needed a system to facilitate the analysis and allocation of energy costs for each mill.
 They turned to their Electrical Systems Coordinator, Pat Burke, whose job included Energy Management for the whole Flakeboard Corporation.
 “We knew how much we were spending on energy overall, but it was deemed important to be able to understand the breakdown of the energy used by each of the mill’s production lines to determine a cost per unit.” said Burke.

 Flakeboard decided to implement a long-term energy-savings program.
 This involved an Energy audit, implementation design, and the use of Energy Management software which includes Exele TopView for real-time monitoring and notification.

-Using the data from the EMIS Audit an EMIS implementation plan was developed which included: a process to establish baseline data, selecting the appropriate meters for acquisition of energy usage data and development of a software specification for monitoring and employee training programs.
+Using the data from the EMIS Audit an EMIS implementation plan was developed which included: a process to establish baseline data, selecting the appropriate meters for the acquisition of energy usage data, and development of a software specification for monitoring and employee training programs.

 Flakeboard’s EMIS used energy account centers (EACs).
 Each of their 120 energy account centers includes energy-using (electricity, oil, water, compressed air) production processes at each of the mill’s various processing and finishing lines where meaningful energy use is concentrated.

 Forty Electrical meters were added as well as meters for oil, gas, water, and compressed air at the St Stephen Site.
 The energy meters data is combined with production rates, temperatures, and other significant system variables to enable the EMIS software to calculate the performance of each energy account center to target.

 Data Analysis & Reporting